 Page Bookmark

 Busy reporting can make marketing work look productive even when the business impact is unclear.
-Impressions, email opens, pageviews, and low-intent clicks can show activity, but they do not automatically prove the work is creating better opportunities.
-That is when reporting starts to make digital marketing feel unclear instead of helping the business make better decisions.
+Email opens, impressions, pageviews, and low-intent clicks may show activity, but they do not automatically prove that marketing is creating stronger opportunities.
+When reports focus on activity without context, they can make digital marketing feel unclear instead of useful.

 A site may attract users without producing strong leads when the content is unclear, the page structure is weak, or the calls to action and conversion paths do not fit the visit.